torcado194/scritch-player/README.md

 \
 **theme options**

-*all settings are optional.
-Colors can be any valid CSS color*
+*all settings are optional. colors can be any valid CSS color*

 `titleStyle`
 > Styles the title text, if available.